Wild Craft Play – weekly program

 CLICK HERE to speak with Jamie Black founder and facilitator.

-This isn’t any ordinary game, this game was build from the shoulders of giants.
+Wild Craft Play was built from the shoulders of giants.
 World of Warcraft, Minecraft, Survivor, Dungeons and Dragons, Wild Craft, Vesta Entertainment, Rich Dad Poor Dad, Royal Roads University, Vancouver Island University, Excellence Seminars International, John Dewey, Steve VanMatre, Questing… the list goes on.
 The children take this world to a whole new level depending on their skills and abilities.
 They engage in an economy of barter, trade, hand-crafting, entrepreneurship, community, connection, all on the playing field of Nature.

 Every Wild Craft Play Adventure Includes: